 |/ Start Point|

-Important Note: The hike is straightforward, but include a few sections with metal wedges and ladders inside the narrow canyon!
+Important Note: The hike is straightforward, but includes a few sections with metal wedges and ladders inside the narrow canyon!

 - The starting point for the walk: Parking area at the end of the dirt road (1).